-The eligibility criteria of the PERSEUS trial were standard but more strict than clinical practice per feedback from the clinical experts.
+The eligibility criteria for the PERSEUS trial were standard but more strict than clinical practice, per feedback from the clinical experts.
 For example, patients aged 70 years or older were excluded; those patients could be candidates for D-VRd in clinical practice.
-The baseline characteristics of the PERSEUS trial may be indicative of the overrepresentation of patients who were White (92.1%) given the clinical experts indicated that there is a more diversified patients population including patients of other ethnic groups in their clinical practice.
-The proportion of patients who received consolidation therapy (75%) in the trial did not also seem to be reflective of clinical practice where, according to the clinical experts consulted for this review, less than half (50%) of patients would receive brief consolidation in clinical practice, given that consolidation therapy is not currently funded in all jurisdictions in Canada.
+The baseline characteristics of the PERSEUS trial may be indicative of the overrepresentation of white patients (92.1%), given that the clinical experts indicated that there is a more diversified patient population including patients of other ethnic groups in their clinical practice.
+The proportion of patients who received consolidation therapy (75%) in the trial also did not seem to be reflective of clinical practice where, according to the clinical experts consulted for this review, less than half (50%) of patients would receive brief consolidation in clinical practice, given that consolidation therapy is not currently funded in all jurisdictions in Canada.
 These limitations may restrict the generalizability of the study results to clinical practice in Canada.